tumble1999/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 ### Add our points

-Now, we're going to access the GeoJSON we're outputting via our view to add points to our map.
+Next, we're going to access the GeoJSON we're outputting via our view to add points to our map.
 First, let's add the path to our marker image.

 {% highlight js %}
 L.Icon.Default.imagePath = '/themes/custom/mappy/images/leaflet';